When You Feel Like A Second Tier Member Of Your Social Group

-In a group of friends it's not uncommon for some of the people in it to have tighter bonds.
+In a group of friends it's not uncommon for some of the members to have tighter bonds.
 They could have known each other longer, have more in common, or spend more time together.
-This isn't necessarily a bad thing.
-As long as you enjoy their company, and they're nice to you, you may have no problem hanging around with a bunch of people who all went to high school together or something like that.
-They may even plan some events that don't include you, but you may be fine only hanging out with them on a more peripheral, casual level.
-You don't have to be super best friends with everyone you spend time with.
+If you're less close to them that isn't necessarily a horrible thing.
+As long as you enjoy their company, and they're nice to you, you may have no problem being the new friend around a bunch of people who grew up together.
+They might even plan some events that don't include you, but you may be fine only hanging out with them on a more peripheral, casual level.
+You don't have to be super best buddies with everyone you know.

-Sometimes a group of friends can seem to act more mean and exclusionary to you.
+At other times a social group can be more exclusionary and mildly hostile.
+It's not that you get along with everyone, but just aren't a core, long-time member.
+They seem to treat each other better than they treat you.
 You wonder if they're merely tolerating you, or if they're fine with you tagging along, but they won't make an effort to engage you.
-You wonder if they're trying to tell you they don't want you around, but you just haven't taken the hint.
-When you're done hanging around with them, you don't feel happy and energized, but unsure of yourself.
+You worry they're trying to tell you they don't want you around, but you haven't taken the hint.
+When you're done hanging around them, you don't feel happy and energized, but unsure of yourself.
 It's a crappy place to be.

-Your friends don't invite you out very often, or seem indifferent to you once you're there
+Your friends seem indifferent to you when you're hanging out

 A few things could be happening in this situation.
-The first is that the person's friends don't mean to seem exclusionary, but due to crossed wires they feel like that's the case.
-The second is that the person may be liked within their group, but maybe a bit easy for people to overlook and ignore at times.
-The third is that the person may not be a good match with their group, and they're showing it by seeming indifferent to them.
+The first is that your friends don't mean to seem apathetic, but due to crossed wires you feel like that's the case.
+The second is that you may be liked within your group, but may be a bit easy to overlook and ignore at times.
+The third is that you're not be a good match with the group, and they're showing it by acting disinterested.
 A more detailed discussion is here:

 Your friends tease you a lot

-The problem here is usually that the person being teased too much doesn't like it, but may not be sure where he stands with his friends.
-Are the friends doing it in a good-natured way, but getting carried away, or do they have more mean, disrespectful intentions?
+The problem here is usually that the person being teased too much doesn't like it, but may not be sure where they stands with their friends.
+Is everyone teasing them it in a good-natured way, but getting carried away, or do they have more mean-spirited intentions?
 I go into the topic here: